vitaliy-kybenko/test_project/README.md

-# test_project 1
+# test_project 123
-Test project for Python learning
+Test project for Automatization learning

 Some info